xinkuifeng/aoc/2023/day17/solution.md

 ## Part II

-- As one direction is started, it requires 4 moves to change the direction start in the two directions: 'v' + '>'
+- As one direction is started, it requires 4 moves to change the direction.
+  Start in the two directions: 'v' + '>'